FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 • Trades (if enabled in your league)

-Every move is directly influenced by the actions of other managers.
+Most moves depend on the actions of other managers.

 4. League-Based Competition Instead of Global Ranking